UWARG/profile-encode/README.md

 ## AVIF

 The entire test takes a very long time to run (~1h).
-The `quality` setting is an integer from `0-100`, but only increments of are tested.
+The `quality` setting is an integer from `0-100`, but only increments of 10 are tested.
 Although `quality=-1` is a valid setting, it is the same as `quality=100`.
 The `chroma` setting is for the chroma subsampling during the compressing process.
 There are 3 settings: `420`, `422`, and `444`.
 `quality=100` represents lossless quality, although it is only lossless in the case when `chroma=444`.
-The results of the test are uploaded to the [Autonomy OneDrive]().
+The results of the test are uploaded to the [Autonomy OneDrive](https://uofwaterloo-my.sharepoint.com/:f:/r/personal/uwarg_uwaterloo_ca/Documents/Subteam%20Folders/Autonomy/Encode%20Test%20Results%202024/AVIF?csf=1&web=1&e=mYWPr7).

 ### Quick recap of test results